Jackson Hole Ski Trip

 Day 1

-Arrive, get settled, and keep dinner low-friction so the ski day starts clean.
+Arrive, get settled, and keep dinner easy so the ski day starts clean.

 Day 2